empathicqubit/vscode-cc65-debugger/README.md

 ## Contributing

 All work happens on `master`, and releases are merged from pull requests using Google's Release Please.
-Commit messages should contain `fix:` for bug fixes or `feat:` for new features, which will appear as bullet points in the changelogs.
+Commit messages should start with `fix:` for bug fixes or `feat:` for new features, which will appear as bullet points in the changelogs.
 You can only have one `fix:` or `feat:` per commit message, and it must be on the first line.
 Do not manually edit the version or the CHANGELOG, unless your name is `empathicqubit`. **Breaking changes** should use `fix!:` and `feat!:`.
 Force pushes occassionally happen on `master` because I forget to add the tags to my commit messages.

 ## Additional Credits (see also LICENSE.md)